ClexaRikleimt/Rikleimt/doc/source/backend/admin_pages/access_rights.rst

 Limiting access to content
 ==========================
 In order to edit content on the website, a user needs to log in on the administrative pages.
 At least 1 account is pre-made.
 Each page has a list of user roles that have access to that page.
-Each account belongs to at least 1 user role.
+Each account belongs to 1 user role.
 For example, the page where new accounts are created (for security sake it is not possible to create new accounts on the outside) is only accessible by the user role `Rikleimt3`.
 Say that you have an account that is not in that user role, it won't be able to access that page.